Sushi: Australia

 Australian sushi from a restaurant in Melbourne.
 The fillings from top to bottom are tobiko, fried chicken and California.

 Australian California roll and tuna roll, served in a bag as a takeaway snack.

 Australian sushi is a thick hand roll made from half a standard sheet of nori.
-It is similar to futomaki thick rolls; however, it is often served uncut as an on-the-go snack.
+It is similar to futomaki thick rolls but is often served uncut as an on-the-go snack.
 Typical fillings in Australian sushi include teriyaki chicken, salmon and avocado, tuna, and prawn.
 Australian California rolls are very different from American California rolls, with the nori wrapping the rice and fillings always on the outside, and no tobiko nor cream cheese.

-Contrary to sushi in Japan and other countries being a high-end food, it is widely available in affordable takeaway joints in Australia.
+It is widely available in affordable takeaway joints in Australia.
 Sushi in Japanese restaurants has existed in Australia since the 1950s, but the first Australian-style sushi only appeared in 1995, in a stall called Sushi-Jin in the Target Centre food court at 246 Bourke Street, Melbourne.
 The owner, Toshihiro Shindo, started selling takeaway sushi rolls which he adapted to Australian tastes.
 The store closed in 2008.
 As of 2024, Japanese cuisine is the most popular cuisine in Australia with sushi as the third overall most popular food item, after hot dogs and pizza.

-Australian sushi has grown in popularity in recent years, with its influence extending beyond Australia into the United Kingdom and United States, which has sparked an online controversy after the opening of Sushi Counter in West Village, New York City.
-People accused the owner of cultural appropriation and left negative reviews, prompting Google to remove all spam ratings from the restaurant location.